Valeanu-Victor/Spring-Boot-Angular-Ecommerce-demo-app/README.md

 # Spring-Boot-Angular-Ecommerce-demo-app
-  This demo e-commerce web app is a work-in-progress personal project.
-Frontend is Angular 7, Backend is Spring Boot with JWT security and for the database I have implemented h2 for now.
+  This demo e-commerce web app is my first personal project.
+Frontend is Angular 7, Backend is Spring&Spring Boot and for the database I have implemented h2 in-memory DB.

 ***Open cmd in UI folder and type command "npm install" and than "ng serve" , after that open browser and go to "http://localhost:4200"***<br>
 ***Open secured-app folder with your IDE and run main class (SecuredAppApplication)***